Nexis-Network/homepage/content/docs/guides/python.md

     pip install psycopg2-binary python-dotenv
     ```

-## Store your Exzo Network credentials
+## Store your Nexis Network credentials

-Add a `.env` file to your project's root directory and add your Exzo Network connection string to it.
+Add a `.env` file to your project's root directory and add your Nexis Network connection string to it.

-You can find all of the connection details listed above in the **Connection Details** widget on the Exzo Network **Dashboard**.
+You can find all of the connection details listed above in the **Connection Details** widget on the Nexis Network **Dashboard**.
 For more information, see [Connect from any application](/docs/connect/connect-from-any-app).

 Your connection string will look something like this: